Giving birth with no medication tops my list of painful experiences; breastfeeding with sore and cracked nipples probably comes in second place.

 Wear a light-weight bra in the shower while you are healing.
 Yep.
 Don’t be afraid of getting your bras wet; letting the water hit your raw and cracked nipples can be liking adding salt to a wound.
 A protective covering while you shower can help.
 Gently wash and replace the fabric.

 Pat dry or air dry

 The last thing you want to do to sore and tender breast is rub them.
 You can pat dry or air dry to avoid friction.

 If you are dealing with cracked nipples, I get it.
 It’s hard.

 Don’t get discouraged, it happens to many of us but it doesn’t last forever.
 Our first few weeks or months adjusting to the physical challenges of breastfeeding are the hardest.

 Breastfeeding is natural and the benefits are amazing but it’s hard work from start to finish.
 This mama shares how the last latch is just as hard an emotional journey as the first.

 P.S.
-Talk with a lactation consultant to determine how you can continue breastfeeding with cracked nipples.
-It doesn’t have to be the end of your breastfeeding journey.
-If it does mark the end of your breastfeeding journey, don’t allow your decision to mean something negative about yourself.
+Talk with a lactation consultant to determine how you can continue breastfeeding through whatever challenge you have.
+Challenges don’t need to be the end of your breastfeeding journey; however, if you decide to end your breastfeeding journey, don’t allow your decision to mean something negative about yourself.
 If you breastfeed for one day or three years, you are a Rockstar!